hacker-coop/swag/README.markdown

  Logos und Merch
 =====================

-Logo, Grafiken, swag und Merch der Werkkooperative der Technikfreundinnen e.G. i.g.
+Logo, Grafiken, swag und Merch der Werkkooperative der Technikfreundinnen eG i.g.
 (WTF eG)

+Visit [git.vebit.xyz/vebit/swag/](https://git.vebit.xyz/vebit/swag/) for the main version of this git repo.
+At github is only a mirror that does not contain any PDF Files.

  WTF Logo
 ----------------